 The Metal element symbolizes the time of the harvest, gathering in, and the beginning stages of Yin.
-After the Fall Equinox the weather turns cooler, the nights are now longer than the days, the climate is dry as leaves dry and fall from the trees.
+After the Fall Equinox, the weather turns cooler, the nights are now longer than the days, and the climate is dry as leaves dry and fall from the trees.
 Coolness and darkness begin to predominate.
 Metal energy is contractive, moving in from all directions; we gather in the harvest, we spend more time indoors, and we may begin to become inwardly reflective and wistful.
 Its color is pure white or metallic chrome, reflective and clear.
-Metal element represents the time of older adulthood and the beginning of our senior years, when our hair turns silvery and white.
-Metal phase also corresponds to the direction of the West, to dusk, and to autumn.
+The metal element represents the time of older adulthood and the beginning of our senior years when our hair turns silvery and white.
+The metal phase also corresponds to the direction of the West, to dusk, and to Autumn.

 Associated Meridians: Lungs/Large Intestines

 A person with well-balanced Metal energy is well-organized, self-disciplined, methodical, discerning, reserved, precise, and conscientious.
 They like structure in their life.

 They are most comfortable in situations when they know the rules and can succeed by following them.
 Metal Qi (chi or energy) bestows a deep inner strength, like ore mined from the mountains.
 The Metal element’s positive psycho-emotional attributes are courage, righteousness, dignity, and integrity.
 Metal types like definition, structure, discipline, virtue, discretion, and authority.
 Self and others are held to the highest standards, and they seek to live accordingly to reason and principle.
 Beauty, ceremony, and refinement are revered.